Marital Property – Who Owns What After You Get Married

 Multi-State Property Distribution

-When it comes to divorce, it is important to note that while a state may not have jurisdiction over your spouse, they do have legal jurisdiction over your marriage.
+When it comes to divorce, it is important to note that while a state may not have jurisdiction over your spouse, they do have jurisdiction over your marriage.
 This means that regardless of where you or your spouse live, your legal state of residence can grant your divorce.
-They may not, however, have jurisdiction over all the property involved in your case.
+They may not, however, have jurisdiction over the property involved in your case.

-When do States Community Property Laws Apply?
+When do Community Property Laws Apply?

 Community property laws will apply to any property owned in that state.
 For example, say you and your spouse married in Hawaii, but then moved to Arizona.
 While living there, you bought a house.
 The deed is in your name.
 Your spouse returned to Hawaii, a common law state, after you separated and you remained in the house in Arizona.
 Even if your spouse files for divorce in Hawaii, Arizona’s community property laws will still apply to the home in Arizona.